 Every effort has been made to remove all affiliate links from the URLs above; however, some may have slipped past the net.
 Please feel free to remove them if you spot them.
 PC Blueprints does not profit from any purchase made via these links.

 Prices were correct at the time of writing; the links represent live products with changing RRPs.
 As such, these may shift compared to what's listed above based on stock, sales, and other factors.
-The cheapest e-sellers are always listed at the time of publication.
+The cheapest retailers are always listed at the time of initial product selection, but other sellers may provide better offers at time of viewing.
+Always double check across multiple retailers before committing to a purchase, to get the best deal.

 Thanks For Your Support